-Indicator (c) In the Investigator interview described the steps to preserve evidence but that the local Sheriff's investigators would complete actual evidence collection at the crime scene.
-The LYDC staff knew how to ensure the preservation of evidence including DNA including closing off the crime scene and asking the individuals to not do anything to destroy evidence on their persons.
+Indicator (c) Pitt County Juvenile Detention Center does not currently have a facility, Investigator.
+The Auditor used interviews from another eastern regional facility investigator who may be called upon to assist in investigations at Pitt JDC.
+In the Investigator interview, she described the steps to preserve evidence but that the local police investigators would complete actual evidence collection at the crime scene.
+The facility staff knew how to ensure the preservation of evidence including DNA including closing off the crime scene and asking the individuals to not do anything to destroy evidence on their persons.
 The Investigator spoke on how evidence collected by the SAFE/SANE at the local hospital would become part of the criminal investigative file.
 He also spoke on the interview process and how prior records may be used in assessing the factors of the case.
 The facility staff all were able to explain how to protect evidence until the law enforcement authorities arrive.
 Agency policy addresses the retention of evidence; "When a video is available that is associated with an alleged sexual abuse or harassment incident, a copy of the video will be maintained with the full investigative package in accordance with DPS retention policy."
 The Policy further states, "In order to preserve the integrity of the investigation and if law enforcement is not involved, then one person or a specific team shall be designated to investigate an incident, and only that person (or team) shall be involved in the collection of evidence and interviewing of potential witnesses.
 A thorough investigation is necessary to ensure the potential for prosecution/legal action.
 "In the event of a criminal investigation, DPS staff are directed to not move forward on administrative investigation steps, including interviews, until approved by the criminal investigator.
+The NCDPS has trained all staff on how to preserve evidence, including closing off crime scenes and encouraging the alleged victim and aggressor not to do anything that would destroy or degrade evidence.
+The Investigator showed the Auditor during the tour bags set up for the collection of evidence if the police are not there immediately.
+The Auditor was also able to review the NCDPS Investigator course for DJJ investigators.
+The Training covers expectations on evidence collection including direct and circumstantial evidence including video tapes and written statements by staff.
+The training materials and interviews with the Investigator described who needs to be interviewed (victims, perpetrators, and witnesses) as well as how to use historical information.

 Indicator (d) The Investigator confirms they will not terminate an investigation if a resident recants their allegation.
 Agency PREA policy (page 18) states, "The Department of Public Safety shall not terminate an investigation solely because the source of the allegation recants the allegation."
-The Sheriff's Office staff would also pursue criminal investigation no matter if the victim or perpetrator is no longer at the YDC.
+Neither the Police nor the facility Investigator would halt their respective investigations if the victim or perpetrator is no longer at the facility.
+The facility Investigator's interview and the 300-plus page training also confirm this expectation.

-Indicator (e) The determination on compelled interviews would be made by the criminal investigator and the local prosecutor.
-NCDPS investigators would not be completing compelled interviews.
+Indicator (e) The determination on compelled interviews would be made by the criminal investigator and the local prosecutor.NCDJJ investigators would not be completing compelled interviews.
+A review of the criminal investigator's report included documentation of communication with the local prosecutor who did not believe there was sufficient evidence to move forward on the case.